teiram/calypso-ports/dvk/readme.md

 Translation from russian of the [DVK Manual](dvk-manual.md)

 # Current status
 Preliminar.
-Starts and boots from the DX disks

 # Changelog
+- v0.1.
+Seems to finally boot from MY disks